-It is interesting to notice that the profile and, in particular, the subsequent career of FTC commissioners and DOJ AAG has changed significantly around the late 1970’s.
-As the figures below show, before the estimated 1975 breakpoint in enforcement, most FTC commissioners and DOJ AAGs occupied government positions before their appointments and then mostly returned to government afterwards, died in office, or retired from antitrust litigation (some of them opening small law firm practices in their home states).
-However, after 1975 and coinciding with weaker enforcement of antitrust laws, significantly more appointees were drawn from law firms, and almost two-thirds of the officials left their positions for either major law firms typically associated with the defendants’ bar or industry.
+It is interesting to notice that the profile and, in particular, the subsequent career of FTC commissioners and DOJ AAGs changed significantly around the late 1970s.
+As the figures below show, before the estimated 1975 breakpoint in enforcement, most FTC commissioners and DOJ AAGs occupied government positions before their appointments and then mostly returned to government afterward, died in office, or retired from antitrust litigation (with some of them opening small law firm practices in their home states).
+However, after 1975 and coinciding with weaker agency enforcement of antitrust laws, significantly more appointees were drawn from law firms, and almost two-thirds left their positions for industry or major law firms typically associated with the defendants’ bar.
 This is seen in figures XXX below.
 In short, a revolving door between government and the private sector develops in the 1970s.
-Our estimate is conservative, as we consider only primary employment: our general impression is that today it is far more common for academics to rotate in and out of government and take paid consulting positions while maintaining their primary employment in academia than it was in the past.
+Our estimate is conservative, as we only consider primary employment: our general impression is that today it is far more common for academics to rotate in and out of government and take paid consulting positions while maintaining their primary employment in academia than it was in the past.

 Figure XXX – The Before and After of FTC Commissioners and DOJ AAG – 1915 to Present